PropeReferio/vdonut/README.md

   -f FILE, --file FILE  Filename to write output to.

 ## Coming Soon:
-Option to show only paleo donuts
-Show only food items
 Option to choose Five Daughters Bakery locations Configure your default options, such as diet and location Lose dependency on selenium and Chrome.